dilshankarunarathne/spring-boot-notes/README.md

 First, we need to define our interface, or our class - if we are not working with interfaces.
 But in the service boundary level, interfaces are something we really should work with.
 2. Create the API.
 3. Inject the dependencies.
 This is what we really dig-in with the IoC container.
-If we have multiple implementations, each of those has multiple dependencies,
+If we have multiple implementations - each of those has multiple dependencies,